Sebastianhju/Runeterra-5e/Uncommon Items.md

 - 700 Gold
 - Cloak

-**Momentery Focus**: As a bonus action you can enter a state of fucus, when in this state your critical strike chance is increased by one, for one minute.
+**Momentery Focus**: As a bonus action you can enter a state of focus that last for a minute, when in this state your critical strike chance is increased by one and you are agile.
 Once this effect is used it cannot be used again until you finish a long rest.

+You gain a +1 to acrobatics checks.

 ---